 1/4 t. ground Cloves

 Then in larger bowl blend together in this order after each addition:

 1/3 C. Molasses

 1 1/2 C. cooked, mashed Sweet Potatoes (press down slightly in cup but don’t pack)

 1 t.
 Vanilla flavoring

 (optional: grated orange peel or orange flavoring)

-Stir dry ingredients into Sweet Potato mixture.
+Stir or use electric mixer to add and mix dry ingredients into Sweet Potato mixture.
 Turn into pan.
 Bake at 350 for 1 hour.
 Test with a clean butter knife in center.
 Don’t overcook.
 When done, use knife to clear sides and turn out on rack to cool, or slather with butter and eat while hot.